la2050/challenge/_2020/learn/alliance-college-ready-public-schools-foundation.md

   school leaders, and parents who are collectively invested in scholars’ safety and wellbeing, and who will benefit from scholars’ increased ability to discuss and regulate their emotional responses to stressors.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  The Alliance Foundation is serving as lead applicant for this proposal, with project implementation being carried out by Alliance College-Ready Public Schools.
+Existing solely to strengthen community support of and investment in Alliance schools, the Alliance Foundation, a separate legal entity with no overlapping board members or staff, works in tandem with Alliance to ensure that excellent educational opportunities exist for scholars and families that live in communities where traditional institutions have failed them.
+While distinct 501(c)(3) entities, both organizations are working in fidelity to the charge established by Alliance’s founders more than 15 years ago—to provide support for scholars and families who deserve access to an exceptional public education.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Communications support